apimatic/core-interfaces-php/README.md

-# core-interfaces-php
+# core-interfaces
-Definition of the behavior of core-lib-php, unirest-php and Apimatic's PHP SDK.
+Definition of the behavior of apimatic/core, apimatic/unirest-php and Apimatic's PHP SDK

 ## Interfaces
 | Name                                                                    | Description                                                        |